A leading Romantic Movement poet from the early 19th Century, Leigh Hunt once said:

 To top it off we shared a “healthy” desert named Pear Belle Helen – poached pear, warm Belgian chocolate sauce, toasted almonds and vanilla ice cream.
 This desert was originally created to celebrate Offenbach’s opera in 19th century Paris.
 Viva la France!

-Back to the hotel, where I walked off a bit of the desert.
+Back to the hotel, where I walked off a bit of the dessert.
 The moon was once again smiling down and all was well with the world.

 Coming up next on Day Three: some hiking almost reminiscent of Peru.